 When you say you almost won the championship but there were 19 other “winners” before you.

-Our SaferVPN review still has found that this VPN has a good variety of protocols to provide fast and secure internet traffic, a kill switch against IP leaks, and an intuitive interface to help novice users to easily protect their online activity.
-All this at a relatively good price.
-Yes, it is relative due to the fact that you can get more reliable, more secure, and certainly more privacy-friendly VPNs for about the same price.
+Our SaferVPN review has found that this VPN has a good variety of protocols to provide average speeds and secure internet traffic.
+It also has a kill switch against IP leaks, and an intuitive interface to help novice users easily protect their online activity.
+All this at a relatively low price.
+Of course, you can get more reliable, more secure, and certainly more privacy-friendly VPNs for just a little more.

-Travelers, expats, journalists, and other geo-unblockers can possibly enjoy SaferVPN to access the web and censored content with ease and relatively safely, too.
-However, if anonymity is vital for your online activity, you need a VPN for torrenting, or you live in China, we cannot recommend this service to you.
+Travelers, expats, journalists, and other geo-unblockers can possibly enjoy SaferVPN to access the web and censored content with relative ease and safety.
+However, if anonymity is vital for your online activities, you need a VPN for torrenting, or you live in China, we wouldn’t recommend this service to you.

 - Amount of data transmitted per session

 - Visited VPN location and from which country (no actual IP addresses get recorded)

 From this angle, our SaferVPN review team would say that it’s far from being a no logs provider.
 But, from another angle, do they record personally identifiable sensitive information that could link you to your internet traffic?
 Well, it seems they don’t.

 Even if SaferVPN is forced by law to share user data, the authorities couldn’t identify users and find their physical location.

 Even if SaferVPN is forced by law to share user data, the authorities couldn’t identify users and find their physical location.
 In all fairness, it’s important to also mention that not all promotional blocks claim there are no logs whatsoever.
 In places, you will see “zero traffic logs” labels, which is way closer to the truth.